hychen11/gulimall/guli.md

 .idea
 ```

 # renren opensource(Backend and Frontend)

 https://gitee.com/renrenio

-renren-fast is backend adminstration system
+renren-fast is backend adminstration system (this is based on springboot 2.6.6, and not 3.X.X, so need old version java 17)

 renren-generator